 A New Type of a Breast Cancer Drug

 Palbociclib is a cyclin-dependent kinase inhibitor.
 It blocks some of the enzymes that are needed for cancer cells to multiply.
 Palbociclib is the first of its class to be approved for use against cancer.
 Cisplatin and carboplatin are platinum-based chemotherapy drugs that bind to the DNA and block the rapid increase in cancer cells.
 Since cancer cells multiply faster than normal cells, platinum agents preferentially kill cancer cells.
-However, to a lesser extent they kill also normal cells, causing side effects.
+However, to a lesser extent they also kill normal cells, causing side effects.
 Cisplatin causes significant side effects, while carboplatin is usually better tolerated.

 An Open Trial for Treatment